xNero321/B3_Cloud_Azure/README.md

 Set-AzureStaticVNetIP -VM $VM -IPAddress [IP_Address] | Update-AzureVM

 ## In the VM, can we configure the network (check the config with ipconfig)?
+A network is already build by Azure when the VM is created there is only one NIC used and to create another one you muse use a total different method.

 ## Is it possible to create an image of the VM and generalize it (Sysprep)?
 https://docs.microsoft.com/fr-fr/azure/virtual-machines/windows/capture-image-resource